affinidi/affinidi-didcomm-dart/README.md

 - **Authcrypt (authenticated encryption, ECDH-1PU):**
   - For key agreement, both the sender and all recipients must use compatible key types (e.g., both must have P-256 or X25519 keys in their DID Documents).
-  - You typically use the sender's wallet to find a compatible key pair and key agreement method with each recipient.
+  - You typically use the sender's DidController to find a compatible key pair and key agreement method with each recipient.
   - Use the `matchKeysInKeyAgreement` extension method to find compatible key IDs from the sender's wallet for all recipients.

 - **Anoncrypt (anonymous encryption, ECDH-ES):**